-Soham Station was closed in 1968, and since then the people of this growing market town have not had a rail connection.
+Soham Station was closed in 1968, and between then and December 2021, the people of this growing market town have not had a rail connection.

 - Soham is a growing market town, with housing and job opportunities increasing quickly

-- Without a rail connection this will place extra pressure on roads, buses and the local environment
+- Without a rail connection this growth would have been stifled or have placed extra pressure on roads, buses and the local environment

 - We are committed to providing practical links to public transport networks across the region, to help people travel in a sustainable and convenient way

-- Without a rail connection to nearby towns, job opportunities for the people of Soham are fewer, stifling economic growth
+- Without a rail connection to nearby towns, job opportunities for the people of Soham were fewer, holding back economic growth

-- make rail travel easy for people in Soham and the nearby villages
+- making rail travel easy for people in Soham and the nearby villages

-- encourage growth, housing and jobs in the area
+- encouraging growth, housing and jobs in the area

-You can watch a virtual flythrough of the new station below:
+Watch a virtual flythrough of the new station

 Public urged to have a say on region’s transport future